beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

   - Export, slice, print, and paint your keycap.

-Here's an example of customised Donut Keycap
+Here's an example of customised Donut Keycap built in Fusion:
-Donut keycap:
 ![Printed Donut Keycap](./images/keyboard_cap_05.jpg)

+And then combined with the base keycap model:
 ![Printed Donut Keycap](./images/keyboard_cap_03.jpg)